frequency-chain/frequency/pallets/handles/README.md

 A handle consists of:
 - **Base Handle:** The user's chosen handle.
 It is *not* guaranteed to be unique without the suffix.
 It is linked to a normalized version for Handle to MSA Id resolution.
 See [UTF-8 Support](#utf-8-support) and [Homoglyph Attack Resistence](#homoglyph-attack-resistence) below.
 - **Suffix:** A suffix is a unique numeric value appended to a user's base handle to make it unique.
-- **Display Handle:** The user's original (un-normalized, but with whitespace trimmed and concatenated) base handle string and the suffix together (`base`.`suffix`) constitute a unique identifier for a user.
+- **Display Handle:** The user's original (un-normalized, but with whitespace trimmed and consolidated) base handle string and the suffix together (`base`.`suffix`) constitute a unique identifier for a user.

 ### UTF-8 Support